Profitbase/Episode-Docs/articles/invision/docs/tableview/howto/tableview-custom-cell.md

----
-title: "How to Use Custom Cell Renderer in Table View"
+# How to Use Custom Cell Renderer in Table View"
 metaKeys: "How to use Custom Cell Renderer in Table View"
 folderOnly: "false"
 pageIndex: 3